precog/client-libraries/doc/src/visualization-api.v1.rst

 ``ReportGrid.lineChart(selector el, parameters object) void``

-The ``lineChart`` can be used to build standard line charts, area charts stacked or not.
+The ReportGrid.lineChart function can be used to build standard line charts and area charts (which may optionally be stacked.)

 **options:**